MrPrattASH/Robotics-II-Circuit-Python/learning_modules/programming_tutorials/functions/parameter_drawing_robot_challenges.md

 # Video Tutorial

 This video tutorial, **you do not need to watch the entire vide**
-* Use the "Chapters" function to skip ahead and watch the marker mounting section.
+* Only watch the section on mounting the marker.
-* After mounting your marker, move on to the challenges below.
 * *If you get stuck on these challenges, come back and watch through the remainder of the video.*

-{% include youtube.html id="eVwYuASxglM" %}
+{% include youtube.html id="eVwYuASxglM?start=650&end=710&enablejsapi=1" %}

 ***